 The French Halloween

 The French began celebrating Halloween only a short while ago as they really didn’t know what Halloween.
 They celebrate Halloween much like the Americans and get dressed up in costumes and.
 Instead of going from home to home, they go from store to store to get their candy.
-The idea is to honor the departed souls.
+The idea is to honour the departed souls.